 Some cosmetic reconstructive procedures qualify for a rebate.
 To claim a rebate, a GP must refer you to a specialist surgeon.
 The surgeon determines whether your procedure is medically necessary or cosmetic.
 If it is medically necessary, then this is what happens next.
 You’ll have the surgery.
-After the surgery, you will receive a bill.
-You’ll pay the bill, then submit the bill as a claim to your health fund in order to receive a partial rebate.
+After the surgery, you will receive a receipt.
+You can then submit the bill as a claim to your health fund in order to receive a partial rebate.

 Does Medicare cover gynaecomastia surgery?

 The gynaecomastia operation is not done in the public health system.
 It is done in the private system.
 Medicare does not pay for private hospitals, as this is considered an out-of-pocket expense.
 Private health insurance may cover this cost if a Medicare item number applies to your surgery AND you have the right level of cover.
 The amount you get back varies from health fund to health fund.

 There is an MBS item number for gynaecomastia surgery if it is deemed medically necessary or reconstructive.
 The item number for gynaecomastia surgery is 31525: “Breast subcutaneous mastectomy for gynaecomastia”.

 What are the rules for using MBS Item 31525 for gynaecomastia?